kaimitai/faxedit/readme.md

   Compatibility note: ROMs created with earlier versions of the editor remain fully compatible with this new release.
 However, ROMs created with beta-4 or later may not be compatible with earlier versions of the editor.

   This is because earlier releases relied on a hard-coded world-to-bank and pointer index mapping, while the new editor reads and writes these mappings dynamically from the ROM itself.
-The ROM format is still faithful to the game�s design � the difference lies only in how the editor interprets and patches the tilemap metadata.
+The ROM format is still faithful to the game’s design — the difference lies only in how the editor interprets and patches the tilemap metadata.

 * 2025-11-22: version beta-3
   * We show iScript code directly in the editor, with syntax highlighting.
 To actually edit and assemble the code, however, you need to use a separate tool like [FaxIScripts](https://github.com/kaimitai/FaxIScripts/).